pgmoneta/pgmoneta/doc/manual/user-11-prometheus.md

 The total disk space for the WAL shipping directory of a server

+## pgmoneta_workspace

+The disk space used for workspace for a server

+## pgmoneta_workspace_free_space

+The free disk space for the workspace directory of a server

+## pgmoneta_workspace_total_space

+The total disk space for the workspace directory of a server

 ## pgmoneta_hot_standby

 The disk space used for hot standby for a server